nttcslab/cone/README.md

 parser.add_argument('--cem', type=str, default='sigmoid', help='cem')
 ```

-The value of the argument 'cem' should be chosen from the following options:
+The value of the argument `cem` should be chosen from the following options:

 | Value | CEM |
 | :--- | :---: |